Harsh0707005/Zoom_Automation/README.md

 # Zoom Automation
-There are many students and professionals who are too lazy to join the Zoom Meeting manually <i>(including me :P )</i>.
+There are many students and professionals who are too lazy to join the Zoom Meeting manually <i>(including me ;P )</i>.
-So this is a simple python script that lets you join a zoom meeting at a scheduled time, without any human interference.
+<br>So this is a simple python script that lets you join a zoom meeting at a scheduled time, without any human interference.

 <h2> Usage</h2>